steve2700/Blog-Backend-/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT LICENSE](https://github.com/steve2700/Blog-Backend-/blob/main/LICENSE) file for details.